Organization of American States Secretariat for Political Affairs

-The Secretariat for Political Affairs of the Organization of American States is a part of the General Secretariat.
+The Secretariat for Political Affairs of the Organization of American States is a part of the OAS' General Secretariat.
 The Secretariat for Political Affairs has a mandate to strengthen the political processes of the Organization of American States member states and to increase the legitimacy of those political institutions.

 Structure

 The Secretariat for Political Affairs consists of the Executive Office of the Secretary for Political Affairs, an administrative support section, and three departments.

 Department of Electoral Cooperation and Observation

 The Department of Electoral Cooperation and Observation (DECO) provides technical assistance for electoral activities for member states.
 The Department of Electoral Cooperation also maintains an Electoral Observation Missions Sections to provide the Organization of American States with election monitoring capabilities.

 Department of Sustainable Democracy and Special Missions

 The Department of Sustainable Democracy and Special Missions (DSDSM) provides support to the General Secretariat in handling political and institutional conflicts in the region.

-The Department carries out efforts in three interrelated areas to prevent, manage, and resolve conflicts.
+The department carries out efforts in three interrelated areas to prevent, manage, and resolve conflicts.
 It implements a methodology for political analysis; provides advice and technical support to missions established by the Permanent Council or the OAS Secretary General; and finally, coordinates activities geared toward the peaceful settlement of territorial disputes and the promotion of a culture of peace.